Champions Hockey League: 2023–24 season

 For the ninth CHL season the format was changed.
 The tournament was reduced to 24 teams, with qualification being on sporting merits only.
 Apart from the reigning champion, the six founding leagues were represented by three teams each, while five "challenger leagues" were represented by one team each.
 The group stage was replaced with the regular season in which teams played six games each, with the teams being ranked in overall standings and 16 best-ranked teams advancing to the playoffs.
 For the first time since the 2015–16 season, the IIHF Continental Cup winners did not get a wild card spot.

 Swiss team Genève-Servette HC won their first Champions Hockey League title, defeating Swedish team Skellefteå AIK 3–2 in the final.
 This made Genève-Servette HC the first Swiss and also the first non-Nordic club to win the title.
 This season also saw the highest attendance of any CHL season to date, finally continuing the upward trend that the competition was on before the COVID-19 pandemic.

+2024–25 season

+The 2024–25 season was the tenth anniversary season of the CHL.
+The format was the same as the 2023–24 season, with 24 teams including the reigning champion, three teams from each of the six founding leagues and one team from each of five "challenger leagues."
+Teams qualified on sporting merits only.
+Each team played six games in the league stage, with the top 16 qualifying for the playoffs.
+Färjestad BK finished the league stage at the top of the table.

+ZSC Lions won their first Champions Hockey League title, beating Färjestad in the final 2–1 in the final.
+This marked the second consecutive season where a Swiss team won the title, after Genève-Servette won the competition the year before, after eight seasons without a non-Nordic champion.
+ZSC's Sven Angrighetto was the season's top scorer, with 22 points, and won the competition's Most Valuable Player award.

+2025–26 season

+For the 11th season, the format was the same as the last two.
+The competition featured 24 teams, qualifying on sporting merits only.
+The reigning champion automatically qualified, and the six founding leagues were represented by three teams each, alongside five teams from "challenger leagues" represented by one team each.

+Frölunda HC won the 2025–26 title, their fifth ever, defeating fellow Swedish side Luleå HF 3–2 in overtime in the final.
+EV Zug forward Grégory Hofmann was the competition's top scorer, with 13 points in 11 games.
+Frölunda forward Max Friberg took home the MVP award.